arthurprevot/yaetos/README.md

 Run the installation instructions (see lower) and run [this sql example](jobs/examples/ex1_full_sql_job.sql) locally with:

-		yaetos launch_docker_bash
-		# From inside the docker container
-    python jobs/generic/launcher.py --job_name=examples/ex1_full_sql_job.sql
+		yaetos run_dockerized jobs/generic/launcher.py --job_name=examples/ex1_full_sql_job.sql

 It will open the manifesto file (`jobs_metadata.yml`), find the job called `examples/ex1_full_sql_job.sql`, i.e. [these lines](conf/jobs_metadata.yml#L7-L16), get the job parameters from there (input paths, output path...), execute the transform defined in the job [ex1_full_sql_job.sql](jobs/examples/ex1_full_sql_job.sql) using sparkSQL engine, and dump the output [here](conf/jobs_metadata.yml#L12).
 To run the same sql example on an AWS cluster, add `--deploy=EMR` to the same command line above.
-In that case, inputs and outputs will be taken from S3, as defined in the `common_params/mode_specific_params/dev_EMR/base_path` from the manifesto.
+In that case, inputs and outputs will be taken from S3, as defined by the `base_path` param in the manifesto [here](conf/jobs_metadata.yml#L214).
 If you don't have a cluster available, it will create one and terminate it after the job is finished.
 You can see the status on the job process in the "steps" tab of your AWS EMR web page.

 To run an ETL that showcases manipulation of a spark dataframes, more flexible than the sql example above, run this frameworked pyspark example [ex1_frameworked_job.py](jobs/examples/ex1_frameworked_job.py) with this: